 What are the outcome measures expected as a result of the method of distribution?
-A goal of 14 HTF assisted rental units will be acquired, rehabilitated, or constructed for households with extremely low income (ELI).
-10 State Program Name: State Administration and Technical Assistance Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+Under the Consolidated Plan, the State will fund single activity projects that address community and business needs in Kansas.
+These projects are separated into single activity.
+11 State Program Name: State Administration and Technical Assistance Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 The State will use no more than \$100,000 plus three percent of the total CDBG grant amount, program income, and revolving loan funds for State administration and technical assistance of the program.
 Not more than 20 percent of the total CDBG grant may be used for administrative, planning, and/or technical assistance combined costs from both state and local levels.